adnaan/easy-markdown-all-languages/readme.md

 I needed more languages supported.
 Since Prism's so lightweight and I'm often adding new languages to my arsenal, I tweaked this to support all the languages currently supported by Prism.

 This modified plugin uses the [Coy Prism Theme](http://prismjs.com/index.html?theme=prism-coy), and supports [line numbers](http://prismjs.com/plugins/line-numbers/) and [command line code blocks](http://prismjs.com/plugins/command-line/).
-It also supports syntax highlighting inline code snippets in addition to the code blocks supported by the original plugin.
+It also supports syntax highlighting inline code snippets in addition to the code blocks supported by the original plugin. *It also now supports syntax highlighting code in comments.* :satisfied:

 If you want a different theme, make a custom Prism build and replace the `prism.css` [file](https://github.com/chznbaum/easy-markdown-all-languages/blob/master/css/prism.css).